Apr 30, 2018 9:25:12 AM by Tim Fritz

 If you're unsure, seek guidance from IBM.
 But for indexes that do not fall into one of those 'exception' categories, if you are sure they are indeed not necessary, you can clean up your database and eliminate wasted resources, but dropping them.

-To find out more about Toad for DB2 LUW, and Toad for DB2 z/OS, explore the Toad for DB2 page on Toad World here, and find out all that’s new in Release 6.5.
+To find out more about Toad for DB2 LUW, and Toad for DB2 z/OS, explore the Toad for DB2 page on Toad World here, and find out all that’s new in the latest release.

 Written by Tim Fritz